How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • yeast,

-In any old recipes, an oak barrel or jug is an obligatory attribute.
-And this is not at all surprising, since such a container allows you to give the drinks impeccable taste and pleasant aroma.
+In any old recipes, an oak barrel or jug is a mandatory attribute.
+And this is not at all surprising, since such a container allows you to give drinks impeccable taste and a pleasant aroma.

-Home production of moonshine is becoming increasingly popular due to the fact that modern alcoholic beverages, even elite brands, are not always of high quality, pleasant taste and aroma.
+Homemade moonshine production is becoming increasingly popular due to the fact that modern alcoholic drinks, even elite brands, are not always of high quality, pleasant taste and aroma.

-An important stage in the preparation of the drink is the preparation of an oak barrel for moonshine.
-It is necessary to perform this procedure in accordance with all the rules, otherwise the moonshine will be spoiled.
+An important stage in preparing the drink is preparing an oak barrel for moonshine.
+This procedure must be followed according to all the rules, otherwise the moonshine will be spoiled.

 The first step to preparing a noble homemade drink is choosing a quality oak barrel.